 2.496 Tack ― Slight stickiness of the surface of the film of paint, varnish or lacquer, apparent when the film is pressed with the finger.

-2.497 Tack Free ― See ‘drying’.
+2.497 Tack Free ― See ‘drying’

 2.498 Tack Rag ― A fabric impregnated with a tacky substance, such as a delayed drying varnish, which is used to remove dust from a surface after rubbing down and prior to further painting.
 Tack rag should he stored in an air-tight container to conserve its tackiness.

-2.499 Tacky ― Having a tack.
+2.499 Tacky ― Having a tack

-2.500 Tears ― See ‘runs’.
+2.500 Tears ― See ‘runs’

-2.501 Terpene Resins ― Resins derived from terpene, based on a or ᵦ pinenes, etc ( see also Resin ).
+2.501 Terpene Resins ― Resins derived from terpene, based on a or ᵦ pinenes, etc ( see ‘Resin’).

 2.502 Textured Paint ― A paint which on normal application gives a textured finish ( see ‘Finish’ ).